Nabhag8848/health-app/packages/healthcare-server/README.md

 # @healthcare/server

-A robust NestJS backend application providing GraphQL APIs, database management, job processing, and third-party integrations.
-Built with modern Node.js patterns and production-ready features.
+A robust NestJS backend application providing REST APIs for a healthcare application.
+Built with modern Node.js patterns and production-ready features for managing clinics, doctors, users, and reviews.

 ## 🚀 Technology Stack